CENTER FOR EYE CARE

 SCHEDULED ABSENCES:

-Planned absences and other excused absences with or without pay must be requested and approved at least 2 weeks in advance by the Center Manager.
+Planned absences and other excused absences with or without pay must be requested and approved at least 2 weeks in advance by the Supervisor (For the purposes of this document the supervisor is your direct supervisor, either the Center Manager, the Patient Accounts Manager or the Clinic Director).
+It is preferable that these absences be requested prior to the 15th of the prior month so as to be incorporated into the work schedule.
 Support staff must send all requests by e-mail.
 An absence report must be submitted before approval.
-Planned absences with less than 2 weeks advanced notice may be approved at the discretion of the Center Manager.
-Medical appointments and scheduled surgery must also be approved by the Center Manager.
+Planned absences with less than 2 weeks advanced notice may be approved at the discretion of the Supervisor.
+Medical appointments and scheduled surgery must also be approved by the Supervisor.
+In the case of a medical appointment, the staff member should strive to schedule the appointment so that the effect on the work day is minimal and bring documentation to show the time and departure from the appointment.
 It is mandated through HR that an employee use any accrued time when asking for vacation, personal, or sick time.

 VACATION: